katomaso/peterka.me/content/articles/2021-01_Project-news.md

 I hope you know [Notion](https://notion.so) - an app that took the world by storm produced by 4 people in total I think.
 As the name might imply, it started as a simple notes taking tool some few years back.
 It happened to be so versatile and free-editing experience (something line One Note by M$) that it gained a lot of traction from the beginning.
 And the developers realized what was the key to success.
 The versatility.
 Today, you can manage whole project just using
 Notion.
 You can add some custom templates, just like what [Notion PM](https://www.slashmint.com/notion-pm) offers.
+There is plenty of feature richer tools like well known [Coda](https://coda.io) and one of its competitors [Fibery](https://fibery.io).

 ## Ten projekt na ktery si nemuzu vzpomenout